giasemidis/euroleague_api/README.md

 # Euroleague API

-This is a python package of the Euroleague API.
+This is a python package of the Euroleague API for the *Euroleague* and *EuroCup* leagues.
 The API endpoints were found on the [swagger platform](https://api-live.euroleague.net/swagger/index.html), with the addition of a few more API endpoints (e.g. shot data) found on blogs and discussions.
 More endpoints will be added.

 ## Installation